-Seeing Africa, and My Father with New Eyes
+Seeing Africa - and My Father - with New Eyes

 Togo is a different kind of Africa than I had visited before.
 There were no tightly packed safari trucks toting westerners around the savannah.
 No picturesque beaches covered with lounging tourists.
 In fact, we didn’t encounter any tourists while there.
 Life in Togo is difficult.
 But the people I met seemed genuinely happy.

 But perhaps most unbelievable to me was the way they regarded my father.
 In their eyes he wasn’t an insurance agent from Texas who likes to golf and make corny jokes.
 To them he was a hero.
 He was the man who helped bring the village latrines, school buildings, and a sustainable income project.
-He was the man who came to stay for a while thirty years ago and never really left.
+He was the man who came to stay for a while 30 years ago and never really left.

 Plan International USA made this possible.

 Without Plan my father would not have been able, no matter his desire, to initiate and complete the projects that have come into fruition in Kparatao.
-Plan has provided that integral link between donor and recipient that is so difficult to create.
+Plan has provided that integral link between donor and community that is so difficult to create.